johnrichardellis/NightNight/README.md

 My MVP will allow a user to search a database of stories and view each one's themes, or search by theme and view all the corresponding stories.
 The user then will be provided a link to the story online.

-I will use Spring Boot, Java, SQL DB, and Angular.
+I will use Spring Boot, Maven, Java, SQL DB, and Angular.